daniel04best/Cyclistic-Case-Study/README.md

 **🌐Act Phase:**

 **Final Conclusion**
-Based on the analysis, the difference between the two groups is clear: Cyclistic serves two distinct markets.
-Annual Members are "Commuters" who use the system for quick, predictable travel to work or school during the week.
-Casual Riders are "Leisure Users" who use the system for fun, exercise, or tourism, primarily on weekends and during the summer months.

-**Conclusion:**
 The current marketing strategy which focuses on utility and commuting—is missing the mark with Casual riders.
-To convert them, we must pivot to selling "entertainment" and "weekend access."
+To convert them, Cyclisitc should focus on selling "entertainment" and "weekend access."

 **How to Apply these Insights:**
 The marketing team can apply these insights by segmenting the marketing strategy.
 Instead of just marketing that the service can get from one point to another, it should distinguish between Casual riders where the marketing should focus on messages that encourage exploration and leisure activities and be more focused on peak months in the summer.

-**Stakeholder Next Steps:**
-The director of marketing Lily Moreno should review the findings to approve this new campaign.
-The marketing team should develop new creative assets that support this new narrative.
-The executive team should evaluate the financial feasibility of the campaign.

 **Additional Data Opportunities:**